-• The child's social worker, the prospective adopters and their social worker will attend the Adoption Panel.
+The child's social worker, the prospective adopters and their social worker will attend the Adoption Panel.
 The process for panel is the same as for approval with recommendations being made to the Agency Decision Maker for the Local Authority who has responsibility for the child.
-The Agency Decision Maker will make the decision on whether the adopters are suitable for a specific child.
+The Agency Decision Maker will make the decision on whether the adopters are suitable for a specific child taking into account the child's individual needs identified through the child placement planning process and evidence of the adopters' capacity to meet these needs.